mighty-gerbils/gerbil/doc/reference/requests.md

 ```
 :::

-Like `http-head` procedure but instead executes HTTP HEAD method to given `url`.
+Like `http-get` procedure but instead executes HTTP HEAD method to given `url`.

 ### http-post
 ::: tip usage